DataDog/chaos-controller/docs/grpc_disruption/demo_instructions.md

 x
 ```

-The first three groups of logs (where a "group" is demarkated by an `x`) are healthy responses, and second three groups are each returning the configured errors for both requests' types.
+The first three groups of logs (where a "group" is demarcated by an `x`) are healthy responses, and second three groups are each returning the configured errors for both requests' types.

 Run `kubectl delete -f examples/grpc_error.yaml` to remove the disruption.
 You should see the logs you are following revert back to the original responses which successfully fill orders for `dog` and `cat` but not `mouse`.